grayfergie/TO-30/Maintenance.md

 ## Every 750 Hours (Spring and Fall)
 1. Change Transmission Oil

+   * SAE 90wt GL1 (original recommendation)
+   * SAE 15W40
+   * Do not use GL-3 or GL-5.
+They will destroy yellow metals in the system.

 2. Check Steering Housing Oil Level
 3. Master Control Spring